Unforgettable Ha Giang Loop: A Motorbike Odyssey Through Vietnam

 What to prepare for your trip?

-For a legal motorbike adventure on the Ha Giang Loop, if your country is part of the 1968 Vienna Convention on Road Traffic, remember to bring both your valid motorcycle driver's license and the corresponding International Driving Permit (IDP).
+For a legal motorbike adventure on the Ha Giang Loop, if your country is a signatory of the 1968 Vienna Convention on Road Traffic, remember to bring along a valid motorcycle driver's license and a corresponding International Driving Permit.

-However, if you're from a country outside this convention, like the US, Brazil, South Korea, or Japan, you won't be able to use your IDP in Vietnam.
+However, people from countries not included in this convention, such as the US, Brazil, South Korea, and Japan, can't use their IDP in Vietnam.

-But don't worry, you can still explore Ha Giang loop in other ways!
-Many Ha Giang hostels, including Kampá Tour, offer tours led by experienced "easy riders" who can guide you through the loop while you enjoy the scenery.
-At Kampá Tour, we provide the best Northern Vietnam tours, ensuring you experience professional service throughout your journey.
+Definitely, you can still explore the Ha Giang loop!
+Many hostels in Ha Giang themselves offer rides around the loop on motorbikes by experienced 'easy riders', who will guide you to see the landscapes.
+At Kampá Tour, we provide you with the best Northern Vietnam tours so that you can experience professional service throughout your journey.

-If you're a confident driver and have all the necessary paperwork, renting a motorbike and exploring the Ha Giang Loop on your own offers the ultimate freedom.
-I recommend opting for a motorbike with a manual clutch, such as the Winner X 150, Exciter 150, XR 150, or CRF 150, as they provide better control and power compared to clutchless underbone motorcycles and scooters like the Wave 110, Blade 110, or Air Blade 125.
+If you're self-assured on the road and have all the paperwork, renting a motorbike and independently riding the Ha Giang Loop is the most liberating way to see it.
+I would rather have a manual clutch motorcycle, for instance, Winner X 150, Exciter 150, XR 150, and CRF 150 in place of the clutchless underbone motorcycles or scooters like Wave 110, Blade 110, and Air Blade 125.

 My Suggested Itinerary through Ha Giang Loop's Best Stops (5 Days):